 Workers are also entitled to several benefits, such as allowances for food and accommodation, and bonuses for attendance, overtime, and seniority.

-However, for probationary workers, the monthly minimum wage is $187.
+For probationary workers, the monthly minimum wage has also been raised to $198 from $187.

 When examining the capital city of Phnom Penh, the most expensive city in the Kingdom, you’ll get a higher figure: $290 per month.
 Meanwhile expats, particularly Westerners, can anticipate a considerably higher salary if invited to work in the big city.

 Chief executives, IT workers, managers top earners in Cambodia

 The minimum wage and salary depend not only on the geographical location, but also on the industry and specific job roles.

 Those in Top Management positions—CEOs, managers, directors, and principals—earn the most with an average of KHR 6,470,600 or about $1,568.